Last updated on

 Whether it’s a fresh coat of paint or a whole new room, renovations are exciting!
-They’re a great way for residents to expand their home and give it the fresh look it needs.
+They’re a great way for residents to expand their home and give it a fresh look it needs.

-Unless they’re particularly handy, homeowners usually pass on these bigger tasks to contractors.
+Unless they’re convenient, homeowners usually pass on these bigger tasks to contractors.
 This is a great solution as it lets the professionals handle projects too complex for them to take on.

 That being said, residents still have to oversee the process.
 In this article, we give an overview of how contractors and homeowners work together.